broadinstitute/gatk/scripts/variantstore/beta_docs/run-your-own-samples.md

 4. Follow steps 2 and 3 in [How to make a data table from scratch or a template](https://support.terra.bio/hc/en-us/articles/6197368140955) to **save and upload the TSV file** to Terra.
 5. Grant your Terra proxy group the Storage Object Creator and Storage Object Viewer roles on the Google Cloud Storage (GCS) bucket that holds your sample data by following the **Add a principal to a bucket-level policy** instructions in the Google Cloud documentation article, [Use IAM permissions](https://cloud.google.com/storage/docs/access-control/using-iam-permissions).

-#### Edit TSV to upload data stored in another Terra workspace(s)
+#### Edit TSV to import data stored in another Terra workspace(s)

 If your data is living in one or more Terra workspaces, your data can stay in those workspaces and you can still run GVS in your GVS workspace on that data.
 There is no need to make a copy.
 This can be done by uploading a TSV to your GVS workspace with the cloud paths to the gvcfs in your other workspaces.

 1. **Download the data table TSV** from each Terra workspace with your reblocked gvcfs following the steps outlined above in `Download the sample table template`
 2. **Open the GVS sample TSV file** with a spreadsheet editor of your choice.
-3. **Replace the cloud paths and `sample_id` fields** to the example GVCF and index files in the second and third columns with the sample ids and cloud paths to your GVCF and index files.
+3. **Replace the cloud paths and `sample_id` fields** to the example sample_id in the first column and GVCF and index files in the second and third columns with the sample ids and cloud paths to your GVCF and index files.
 The sample ids will be used to name the samples in the output joint VCF files.
 They must be unique.
+You can add rows of gvcfs from multiple workspaces in this tsv.

 ---